-Kettlebell One Legged Deadlift is a challenging exercise for isolating the hamstring muscles.
+Kettlebell One Legged Deadlift exercise is a challenging exercise for isolating the hamstring muscles.

 It also works the glutes, lower back and activates the core muscles to keep the upper body stable.